Meet the Panda Man Kyle Newell aka the Human Strength Expert

 It is now present day and I am constantly hustling to find out the “truth” behind the physical human potentials of athletic performance, fat loss, muscular hypertrophy, strength, power, and speed.

 My library is overflowing with books from the Orient on human energy and manuals from Eastern European Olympic weightlifting.
-The transcripts of recordings of my phone calls with other top strength coaches around the globe are scattered across my desk, and my DVD case is full of rare footage strength seminars and courses.
+The transcripts of recordings of my phone calls with other top strength coaches around the globe are scattered across my desk, and my DVD case is full of rare footage of strength seminars and courses.

 I have developed a very unique approach to exercise and nutrition by combining and applying my years of competitive sport and bodybuilding, getting the best of both worlds.
 I currently apply this all at Newell Strength, now being recognized as one of the top fitness training facilities in the country.